peritext/peritext/CONTRIBUTING.md

 # Committing

-Be sure to use commitizen (``git cz`` instead of ``git commit``) while contributing to Modulo, in order to document your commits properly.
+Be sure to use commitizen (``git cz`` instead of ``git commit``) while contributing to Peritext, in order to document your commits properly.

-Modulo uses precommit to test and lint your code before allowing a commit to happen on the code: let's keep the project clean !
+Peritext uses precommit to test and lint your code before allowing a commit to happen on the code: let's keep the project clean !